-If your personal injury resulted in huge medical expenses, a loss of income, long-term pain, or somehow prevented you from physical activities you could perform before the injury, you should seriously consider filing suit.
-Contact a personal injury attorney to learn more.
+If your personal injury resulted in huge medical expenses, a loss of income, long-term pain, or somehow prevented you from physical activities that you could perform before the injury, you should seriously consider filing suit.

 Basic Grounds for a Personal Injury Lawsuit in Wisconsin

-The above indicators are important, but before you should seriously consider filing an injury lawsuit, you should carefully review and consider the two basic grounds that constitute a viable lawsuit.
+The above indicators are important, but before you consider filing an injury lawsuit, you should carefully review and consider the two basic grounds that constitute a viable lawsuit.

 This is usually the first thing considered when the question of a personal injury lawsuit arises.
 With only a few exceptions, personal injury lawsuits require an element of harm done onto the victim.